Admission to Aurora

 This is a wonderful chance to hear from our teachers and for you and your child to participate in several activities together with our specialists including Art, Music and Woodshop.

 We will begin at 9:30 am promptly with a welcome from Abbie Koss, our Head of School.
 Parents will hear about both the K/1 and the 2-5 curriculum.
 During this time your child will be invited to play in our Extended care room or to continue working on their projects with our staff.
 At noon, after the teacher presentations, you will be able to retrieve your child before heading home for lunch.
-Please RSVP to our Admissions Director.
+RSVPs are encouraged, but not required.

 The world needs leaders who are as heart smart as they are head smart